Columns in Angular Kanban Component

 Header template

-You can customize the column header with any HTML or CSS element using the template
+The column header can be customized with HTML or CSS using the template

 import { NgModule } from '@angular/core'